Cucumber Plant Problems & Diseases: Identification & Solutions

 Pseudomonas syringae infection of hibiscus leaf

 The bacteria responsible are spread by insects as they feed on the cucumber leaves.
-And tend to thrive in cool, wet conditions.
+They usually thrive in cool, wet conditions.

 The spots that appear at the site of infection differ depending on exactly which bacteria is causing the infection:

 The infected areas are vulnerable to further infection by fungi and other pathogens.
-And as the condition progresses some of the leaves may fall off, exposing the fruit to sunscald.
+And as the condition progresses some of the leaves may fall off, exposing the cucumbers to sunscald.

 There’s no effective treatment, so prevention is important.
 Which means stopping the insects.